ruifigueira/playwright-crx/docs/src/test-api/class-testproject.md

 * since: v1.10
 - type: ?<[RegExp]|[Array]<[RegExp]>>

 Filter to only run tests with a title matching one of the patterns.
 For example, passing `grep: /cart/` should only run tests with "cart" in the title.
 Also available globally and in the [command line](../test-cli.md) with the `-g` option.
-The regular expression will be tested against the string that consists of the test file name, `test.describe` name (if any) and the test name divided by spaces, e.g. `my-test.spec.ts my-suite my-test`.
+The regular expression will be tested against the string that consists of the project name, the test file name, the `test.describe` name (if any), the test name and the test tags divided by spaces, e.g. `chromium my-test.spec.ts my-suite my-test`.

 `grep` option is also useful for [tagging tests](../test-annotations.md#tag-tests).